A homological approach to pseudoisotopy theory. I: Stable tangential bundle maps are stable bundle maps

-\begin{lem} The inclusions are equivalences. \end{lem} \begin{proof} These inclusions are pullbacks of the inclusions along the two Kan fibrations discussed in \cref{lem:kanfibration}, so the claim follows from showing that the inclusions \eqref{equ:blockinclusionsapp} are equivalences.
+\begin{lem} If the base $X$ of $\xi$ is a finite CW-complex, then the inclusions are equivalences. \end{lem} \begin{proof} These inclusions are pullbacks of the inclusions along the two Kan fibrations discussed in \cref{lem:kanfibration}, so the claim follows from showing that the inclusions \eqref{equ:blockinclusionsapp} are equivalences.
 As already mentioned in the previous proof, it is straight-forward to show that these semi-simplicial sets are Kan.
-Using the combinatorial description of their homotopy groups, the claim follows from the contractibility of $\Maps_{\partial \Delta^p}(\Delta^p,\Delta^p$ and $\hAut_{\partial\Delta^p}(\Delta^p)$ (cf.\,\cref{sect:hAutPrelim}). \end{proof}
+Using the combinatorial description of their homotopy groups, the claim follows from the contractibility of $\Maps_{\partial \Delta^p}(\Delta^p,\Delta^p)$ (cf.\,\cref{sect:hAutPrelim}). \end{proof}